Kong/docs.konghq.com/src/kubernetes-ingress-controller/references/feature-gates.md

 ## Feature gates for alpha and beta features

-Features that reach GA and become stable will be removed from this table, they can be found in the main [KIC CRD documentation][specs] and [guides][guides].
+Features that reach GA and become stable are removed from this table, but they can be found in the main [KIC CRD documentation][specs] and [guides][guides].
 This table is an overview of features at various maturity levels:

 | Feature                | Default | Stage | Since | Until |